surcoufx83/syshub-rest-module/projects/syshub-rest-module/README.md

 #### Example configuration - OAuth

-The following code is an example to set up your environment for OAuth2 authentication.
+The following code is an example of how to set up your environment for OAuth2 authentication.
+In order for an endpoint of the Rest API to be retrieved, a login must first take place or a valid session must exist in the browser.
+See the following sections [User login example](#userlogin-example) and [Check login state before sending request](#check-login-state-before-sending-request).

 ```ts
 import { OAuthRestSettings } from "syshub-rest-module";